ng-packagr/ng-packagr/README.md

 }
 ```

-Now build with this command:
+Now, build with the following command:

 ```bash
 $ yarn build
 ```

-Paths are resolved relative to the location of the `ng-package.json` file.
+You like to publish more libraries to npm?
-The `package.json` describing the library should be located in the same folder, next to `ng-package.json`.
+Create one `package.json` per npm package, run _ng-packagr_ for each!

 ## Features